MattyAddy/goodreads_data_pipeline/README.md

 This project leverages I've learned in the Data Engineering Zoomcamp.
 Thank you to Alexey and team for the content!

 ## Architecture
 The architecture for this pipeline follows an ELT approach which is short for Extract, Load, and Transform.
-At a high level, the pipeline follows this:
+At a high level, the pipeline conducts the following:
 1. Extract data via web scraping
 2. Load to data lake
 3. Load to data warehouse